luxonis/depthai-python/docs/source/tutorials/image_quality.rst

 Motion blur
 ###########

-`Motion blur <https://en.wikipedia.org/wiki/Motion_blur>`__ appears when the camera shutter is open for a longer time, and the object is moving during that time.
+`Motion blur <https://en.wikipedia.org/wiki/Motion_blur>`__ appears when the camera shutter is opened for a longer time, and the object is moving during that time.

 .. image:: https://user-images.githubusercontent.com/18037362/209683640-2a640794-8422-4119-9d78-6c23690418a1.jpg

-On the image above the right foot moved about 50 pixels during the exposure time, which results in a blurry image in that region.
+In the image above the right foot moved about 50 pixels during the exposure time, which results in a blurry image in that region.
 The left foot was on the ground the whole time of the exposure, so it's not blurry.

-Potential workarounds:
+**Potential workarounds:**

 - Decrease the shutter (exposure) time - this will decrease the motion blur, but will also decrease the light that reaches the sensor, so the image will be darker.
-You could either use larger sensor (so more photons hit the sensor), or use a higher ISO (sensitivity) value.
+You could either use a larger sensor (so more photons hit the sensor) or use a higher ISO (sensitivity) value.
 - If the motion blur negatively affects your model's accuracy, you could fine-tune it to be more robust to motion blur by including motion blur images in your training dataset.

 .. include::  /includes/footer-short.rst